mtgjson/mtgjson-website/docs/changelog/README.md

 #### Removed
 - `/file/*` (Documentation): Files are longer documented individually, instead their contents are pure data models.
 - The "About Us" page no longer uses a table of contents.

+## 4.6.3
+Release Date: 2020-04-22
+### Cards
+#### Added
+- `asciiName` added for cards with non-ascii symbols.
+	- Example: `{"name": "Lim-Dûl's Vault", "asciiName": "Lim-Dul's Vault"}`.
+- `flavorName` added for Ikoria: Lair of Behemoth Godzilla cards.

+#### Fixed
+- `leadershipSkills` fixed for flip and transform legends.
+- Foil status on some planeswalkers.
+- Loyalty abilities that are "-X" are now appropriately handled.
+	- Example: `{"name": "Chandra Nalaar", "text": "[+1]: Chandra Nalaar deals 1 damage to target player or planeswalker.\n[−X]: Chandra Nalaar deals X damage to target creature.\n[−8]: Chandra Nalaar deals 10 damage to target player or planeswalker and each creature that player or that planeswalker's controller controls."}`.
+- Addressed `isStarter` for flip cards.

+### Sets
+#### Added
+- Ikoria: Lair of the Behemoths (`IKO`).
+  - Promo cards are not released yet (release outside of Asia scheduled for May 15, 2020) and therefore the Ikoria promo set will be added later.
+- Commander 2020 (`C20`).
+- Historic Anthology 2 (`HA2`).
+- Signature Spellbook: Chandra (`SS3`).
+- Secret Lair: Ultimate Edition (`SLU`).
+- Booster field support for several missing sets.
+	- Color support was added for Mystery Boosters.

+#### Fixed
+- Spaces may have accidentally polluted the set `name`.

 ## 4.6.2
 Release Date: 2020-02-01